 The Employee Retention Credit ("ERC") was established by the CARES Act.
 It was intended to help organizations retain their workforces and avoid layoff during the coronavirus pandemic.
 It provides a per employee credit to eligible organizations based on a percentage of qualified wages and health insurance benefits paid to employees.
 Two critical tests for eligibility exist - a partial or total government-ordered shutdown, or a decline in gross receipts.
 The decline in gross receipts test is based on a significant decline in gross receipts in any one quarter of 2020 (more than 50%) and 2021 (more than 20%) compared with the same quarters in 2019.
 The credit is recorded as a refund receivable and revenue is recognized in the period the Organization determines the conditions have been substantially met.
-The Organization is eligible to receive a credit of \$931,546 for qualified wages and health insurance benefits paid to employees from January 2021 through June 2022, which is recorded as refund receivable on the statements of financial position.
+The Organization was eligible to receive a credit of \$931,546 for qualified wages and health insurance benefits paid to employees from January 2021 through June 2022.
+As of June 30, 2023 and 2022, the refund receivable balance was \$608,431 and \$931,546, respectively.
+Subsequent to the 2023 fiscal year end, the refund receivable balance was fully collected.